Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: Lanczos algorithm to compute the response function

 where $\boldsymbol{p}$ and $\boldsymbol{q}$ are defined in \eqname~\eqref{eq:p1} and \eqname~\eqref{eq:q1} from $\hat\Acal$ and $\hat\Bcal$.

-The algorithm we discuss in this section computes only the matrix element of \eqname~\eqref{eq:G:explicit} for any value of $\omega$.
+The algorithm we discuss in this section computes in one shot \eqname~\eqref{eq:response:final} for any value of $\omega$.
 This is an easy task if we use a basis where $\mathcal L$ is tridiagonal (as we show later).
-Therefore, the purpose of the algorithm is to find the basis in which $\mathcal L$ is tridiagonal.
+Therefore, the purpose of the algorithm is to find the basis on which $\mathcal L$ is tridiagonal.

 The bi-conjugate Lanczos algorithm does exactly this job: it builds with an iterative procedure the basis-changing $Q$ matrix (non-singular) so that:

 where $\mathcal T$ is tridiagonal:

 The basis (non orthonormal) in which $\mathcal L$ is tridiagonal is represented by the columns of the $Q$ matrix: